 - The Mirror Shows Your True Self: Or the self who happens to be co-occupying your body at that particular point in time, as the case may be.

 - Rich Bitch: Edwina.
 She mellows over the course of the movie, however.

-- Shoo Out the Clowns: Of a sort; while it's still a comedy, it's more down-to-earth, naturalistic and plot-based than the earlier Steve Martin-Carl Reiner collaborations, which were more zany, surreal and madcap.
+- Shoo Out the Clowns: Of a sort; while it's still a comedy, it's more down-to-earth, naturalistic (in as much as a comedy about a woman's soul entering a man's body and taking over the left side of his body can be said to be down-to-earth and naturalistic, that is) and plot-based than the earlier Steve Martin-Carl Reiner collaborations, which were more zany, surreal and madcap.
 In particular, Martin's character is quite different from his characters in the earlier ones, being a fairly smart, down-to-earth and everyday guy who just happens to get stuck in an unusual situation rather than the over-the-top clownish buffoons typically played in the earlier movies.